thoughtspot/thoughtspot.github.io/_complex-search/add-formula-to-search.md

 ---
-title: [Understand formulas in searches]
+title: [Understanding formulas in searches]
 last_updated: 11/06/2019
 summary: "To provide richer insights, you can add a formula to your ThoughtSpot search."
 sidebar: mydoc_sidebar